1.) Enjoy the First Lights of the Season!

 10.)
 Plan Your Elf on the Shelf Adventures!

 Prepare your menu for a North Pole Breakfast on the first day and then come up with a loose plan for the remaining days or follow ours to make it a little easier on yourself.
-Make it really easy on yourself the first few days with our "Elf on the Shelf is in Quarantine" printable.

 Want even more ideas?
 Our Elf on the Shelf Pinterest Board has hundreds!